MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/NegativeKeywordList.md

   `negativeKeywordList.addNegativeKeyword("[leather shoes]")`

-If the keyword does not include match-type syntax, phrase match type is assumed.
+If the keyword does not include match-type syntax, phrase match type is assumed (broad match type is not supported).

 ### Arguments
 |Name|Type|Description|